omise/omise-android/README.md

 }
  ```

-> **Note:** Google Play Service may not available on every brands or models.
-Please be concerned about the Google Play Service compatibility
+> **Note:** Google Play Services may not available on every brand or model.
+Please be mindful about the Google Play Services compatibility.

 #### API 15 or lower
-These Android API levels could not support for the proper encryption suites easily which means that the Android devices running those OS versions may not be able to use to connect to many services on the internet.
-We recommend you to drop support for those API levels
+These Android API levels could not support for the proper encryption suites easily, which means that the Android devices running those OS versions may not be able to connect to many services on the internet over TLS.
+We recommend that you drop support for those API versions.

 ## Contributing

-Pull requests and bugfixes are welcome.
+Pull requests and bug fixes are welcome.
 For larger scope of work, please pop on to our [forum](https://forum.omise.co) to discuss first.

 ## LICENSE